landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 *Responsible Parties:* Martha Marien will organize the meteorological data.
 Sam Singer will organize the bird survey.
 Patrick Pullman and Cathy Thompson are each responsible for their samples and Patrick Pullman is responsible for merging the data.
 Barbra Hubble will organizes the wetlands survey.

 **Metadata generation:** responsible for generating metadata (data description), documentation, using the metadata standards or templates specified in the Data Management Plan.
 *Responsible Parties:* There are different conventions depend on the specific dataset.
-The metadata standards for each dataset are defined below.

 *Meteorological Data:* All metadata will be recorded using a metadata standard in the field (EML Ecological Metadata Language).
 Martha Merien will be responsible for documenting the data in this format.
 *Bird Survey:* A plain text read me file documenting the spreadsheet will be created by Sam Singer and Arthur Chapman.
 Sam Singer will be responsible for the methods part, Arthur Chapman will be responsible for the rest (variable definitions, defining acronyms, etc).
 *Water Quality Data:* Data will be documented with a lab specific template found in the shared folder "R:\projects\BrBoMaster\WaterQ\Documents\Lab_standards.txt".
 Lab notebooks should follow all of the specifications for the lab.
 Patrick Pullman and Cathy Thompson will generate metadata for samples.
 *Wetlands Survey:* Documentation about the interviews, including consent forms, will be created and managed by Diane Dunning.
 *Maps Data:* Julie Reynolds will be responsible for documenting the maps using FSGC metadata standards.

 **Quality control:** responsible for performing quality assurance and quality control.
 It involves testing, reviewing, cleansing of data, calibration, correcting errors, data remediation, and documentation of quality control on the data points.